 What is the expenditure cap amount?

 The expenditure cap varies across each local government area on a sliding scale with reference to the number of electors.
-The cap also varies depending on whether the candidate/party is contesting a mayoral or councillor position.
+The cap also varies based on which mayoral or councillor positions the group is contesting.